VediSys/MarketMonitor/README.md

 Pydroid-based market monitor script for Android 11.
 Requires additional Python installations from Pydroid such as matplotlib, mplfinance, numpy, tkinter, yfinance.
 Default is portrait mode.
-Dwnload required custom files to same directory as 'tk_main.py'.
+Download required custom files to same directory as 'tk_main.py'.

       All-in-one Pydroid periodic market monitor
       script using the yfinance API with